 - In Robo Aleste, Nobunaga is revealed to be the reincarnation of Lucifer, who will try to destroy the world by revealing his true form.
 Or so Astaros claims; the ending isn't quite clear.

-- Nobunaga serves as something akin to a Big Bad in Sengoku Basara, though being a Dynasty Warriors-esque game defeating him isn't necessarily part of any individual character's story.
-He's about as stereotypical a villain as you can find, with Spikes of Villainy and Evil Laugh and -speeches aplenty and little goal beyond "kill/conquer everything", and is voiced by Norio Wakamoto.
-He's playable in all three games currently released, fighting in European full plate and wielding a longsword and a blunderbluss and drawing upon dark demonic powers for his specials.
+- Nobunaga serves as something akin to a Big Bad, if not Evil Overlord to the max in Sengoku Basara.
+Though being a Dynasty Warriors-esque game defeating him isn't necessarily part of any individual character's story.
+He's about as stereotypical a villain as you can find, with Spikes of Villainy and Evil Laugh and speeches aplenty, and little goal beyond "kill/conquer everything", and is voiced by Norio Wakamoto of all people to drive the point home.
+He's playable in all the games currently released, fighting in European full plate and wielding a longsword and a blunderbluss and drawing upon dark demonic powers for his specials.
 Unusually for a game set in the Sengoku Period, pretty much everyone associated with the Oda Clan (including his killer Akechi Mitsuhide) are evil, with the exception of his sister Oichi who's a Tragic Villain, or possibly his demoted subordinate, Shibata Katsuie (who's too apathetic to do much evil).

 - In Deae Tonosama Appare Ichiban Nobunaga (or "NObunaga" as the game spells it) is revived as a missile-shooting cyborg by Martians who want to rule the Earth.
 It's just another bizarreness of the game that does not take itself seriously at all.